prog-ammar/ds_project/README.md

 ### 5. How Smart Play Works
 Similarity of each song with every other song is calculated . if similarity  > 0.5 put that song in graph. when user clicks on smart play button the program checks the current song playing and goes to graph and return all the songs adjacent to current song return in vector and song with most similairty is added to playlist and when user clicks again the 2nd most similar song is suggested.

-## Concepts Used
-1. Cosine Similarity to Calculate similarity between two songs
-2. Graph to link similar songs
-3. Trie or Prefix Tree for Searching Effceintly
-4. Maps to Access Every Song in O(1) complexity
-5. An Doubly Linked List as an playlist that has each node as an song